-- 1. Register for a PGVLE account, using this form2. - 2.
-Wait for an email from the PGVLE providing instructions on how to finish setting up their account (Note: applications are processed manually by the GTAC team and it may take time to receive this email). - 3.
+- 1. Register for a VLE account, using this form2. - 2.
+Wait for an email providing instructions on how to finish setting up their account (Note: applications are processed manually by the GTAC team and it may take time to receive this email). - 3.
 Navigate to the VR assessment using this link3.
 Then click 'self-enrol' to access the assessment.